lusiliang93/16623-facial-landmark/README.md

  - Nov.7 - Nov.13  Literature review and find facial landmark open sources(Completed)
  - Nov.14 - Nov.16 Basic version of facial landmark in Xcode(Half Completed.
 We've found a swift version)
  - Nov.17 - Nov.20 Study the basic code and be familiar with the face landmarking model in dlib library.
 In addition, learn how to build Dlib in iOS if we want to change something in Dlib.
- - Nov.21 - Nov.23 Convert swift into objective-C. Measure fps and develop an accelerated version by optimizing the cache design.
+ - Nov.21 - Nov.23 Convert swift into objective-C. Measure fps and develop an accelerated version by optimizing the dlibwrapper.mm.
  - Nov.24 - Dec.27 Try to improve the performance of the output.
 For instance, when testers rotate the camera within a certain degree range, the face can still be tracked well with multiple landmarks.
  - Nov.28 - Dec.1 Add additional function like real-time head tracking by incorporating Smerk into the project.
  - Dec.2 - Dec.4 Create a simple UI.
 Benchmark speedup.